 Thank you for the tremendous responses on the last post about wearing less makeup.
 There were so many questions in the comments both here and on Facebook as well as many, many emailed questions, that I decided to post a part two about my makeup choices.
-As always, I never say that this is what you should do, I am just allowing you to be part of the decision-making process about what is best for me.
+As always, I never say that this is what you should do; I am just allowing you to be part of the decision-making process about what is best for me.

 We went away for the weekend to celebrate Mr. Mickey’s birthday.
 That’s me with Thia, the lodge cat at the place we stayed.
 I am wearing almost no makeup.
 I have to say it felt great!

 As someone mentioned in the comments section, what I eat and drink plays a huge part in the quality of my skin.
-Clean food and water give me a clean complexion while eating processed food and drinking too much wine gives me a red, puffy, broken out face with visible broken capillaries.
+Clean food and water give me a clean complexion while eating processed food, and drinking too much wine gives me a red, puffy, broken out face with visible broken capillaries.

 Now on to the products I use and why.

 I had skin cancer once, so I never want to go through that again.
 I wear a hat and sunglasses when I am going to be out in the sun for more than a few minutes.
-I also wear a sunscreen by Neutrogena which is not greasy at all, and it has no noticeable fragrance.
+I also wear sunscreen by Neutrogena, which is not greasy at all, and it has no noticeable fragrance.

 On the rare evenings when I now wear foundation, I start with a little primer around my nose where the pores are large.
 I blend out away from my nose.
-I add a pea size portion of liquid foundation to my palm and then use the foundation brush to apply only at the center of my face and blend outward.
+I add a pea-size portion of liquid foundation to my palm and then use the foundation brush to apply only at the center of my face and blend outward.
 A small sponge may be used around my nose and mouth to remove and blend more around my nose and mouth.

-To finish up, I add a little (Aplum) blush from Lancome on the top of my cheekbones, bridge of my nose and a tiny bit on the chin.
+To finish up, I add a little (Aplum) blush from Lancome on the top of my cheekbones, bridge of my nose, and a tiny bit on the chin.
 My lip color is often Americana from Merle Norman.